Grantglass/An-Adaptive-Methodology/README.md

 bi-directional dual encoder with additive margin softmax.\" *arXiv preprint arXiv:1902.08564* (2019).

-**We both affirm that we adhered to the honor code in the report.**

 [^1]: See Da, Nan Z. \"The computational case against computational
     literary studies.\" *Critical inquiry* 45.3 (2019): 601-639.